joe-irving/defundclimatechaos/nurses-strike.md

 share:
   whatsapp: Join me in showing support for the nurses on strike
   text: Support the NHS.
 Support the strike.
-  tweet: 'I support the #NHS strike.
-Will you join the fight?'
+  tweet: 'I support the #NHS strikes for #FairPayForNursing.
+It''s time for a raise
+    not empty praise.
+Will you join me and show your solidarity too?'
 logo: ''
 logo_square: ''
 invert: odd